linda-lai/linda-lai.github.io/README.md

 Throughout the design and coding process I used Trello to track project deliverables, jot down ideas for enhancements or future design and breakdown tasks.
 This allowed to me plan and continually consider what needed to be done to ensure that an MVP could be delivered at the least before branching out further into non-essential features.

 ![trello-planning](assets/img/trello-planning.png)

+### Further Enhancements
+As it stands currently, I was able to achieve the overall layout and design I had set out to create, bar some minor alterations.
+In future iterations, I would like to enhance the functionality and features on the front further and further refactor the backend code to make it more readable and modular.

+In future iterations, I would like to:
+* Introduce a horizontal slider for the projects preview in the Folio section.
+* Correct alignments and overflow settings for CSS grid elements in page sections.
+* Add minor transisitons, animations and hover elements to provide a more seamless user experience and additional pops of colour.

 ## Short Answer
 ### Describe key events in the development of the internet from the 1980s to today (max.
 150 words)